digital-flaneur/digital-flaneur.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will be in Melbourne, Australia for IEEE VIS 2023. :kangaroo:
+I will be in Hawaii for CHI 2024 :ocean: We will be hosting a [workshop on data viusalization literacy](https://visualization-literacy.github.io/CHI2024/); please submit to our workshop or stop by to chat about data viz!